Difficult Conversations in a Family Business: Why They Don't Happen

 Which means the conversation that needs to happen at work is also the conversation that blows up the family.
 And everyone knows it.
 So everyone stays quiet.
 And the business runs on whatever the most stubborn person in the room decided last.

 Decisions stall.
 Accountability vanishes.
 The wrong person stays in the wrong role because addressing it means saying something nobody will say.
-Employees stop waiting for things to change.
+Non-family employees stop waiting for things to change.
 The good ones leave.
 Revenue that should be moving isn't — because moving it requires someone to go first.

 Nobody goes first.